Bullhead Catfish vs Channel Catfish:Are Bullheads Different?

 Mercury Levels

-The FDA and EPA have issued suggestions and warnings regarding mercury levels in fish and how often they should be consumed5.
+The FDA and EPA have issued suggestions and warnings regarding mercury levels in fish and how often they should be consumed 5.
 This is especially important for:

 • Young infants